chenchih/Env_Setup_Note/Terminal/ohmyposh/Readme.md

 - `Theme_customize`: I have design my own theme, and some theme  deveopler by other people online.
 - `automation_ps_script`: store automation scipt for setup
-- `profile2.txt`: profile function with alias
 - `psreadline_profile.txt`: psreadline special character function

-- automationfile-directory
+- `Microsoft.PowerShell_profile.ps1`: my current profile.
+- automationfile-directory: please refer these profile setting for reference
 	- `setup_testing_automation_me.ps1`: automation installation
-	- `profile_basic.ps1`: basic porfile
+	- `profile_basic.ps1`: short profile
-	- `profile1.ps1`: contain many function
+	- `profile1.ps1`: contain many useful function
+	- `psreadline_profile.txt`: psreadline great module you can use
+	- `special_function_pluginNote.txt`: some function you can use
+> Note
+>> please refer `automationfile-directory` for more profile setting
+>> please refer `Theme_customize` for customize theme

 ## Part 1 Installation Tool
 In this section let first installation the most important tool in ordder to use this fancy theme: